Advancing Tools for Simulation-Based Inference

 If we use repulsive ensembles in the morphing-aware approach, we train one repulsive ensemble for every benchmark point.
 In the derivative approach, one repulsive ensemble is trained for each derivative w.r.t\ to the theory parameters.
 In both approaches, these ensembles are then used to build the total likelihood ratio (see Sec.~\ref{sec:likelihood_learning}).
-The estimated uncertainty of the total likelihood ratio can be obtained either \begin{itemize} \item by error propagation of the uncertainties of the individual ensemble, or \item by computing the total likelihood ratio taking one network out of each ensemble and then computing the standard deviation over the resulting sample with the size being the number of ensemble members. \end{itemize} In the second case, the selection of one network out of each ensemble can be randomized.
+The estimated uncertainty of the total likelihood ratio can be obtained either \begin{itemize} \item by error propagation of the uncertainties of the individual ensemble, or \item by computing the ensemble of the total likelihood ratio combining the ensembles of trained networks, and then computing the standard deviation over the resulting sample. \end{itemize} In the second case, the selection of one network out of each ensemble can be randomized.
 Since the members of the ensemble are not ordered in any specific way, this choice does not make any difference in practice.
 If the number of ensemble members is large enough, both methods should give the same result.
 In the present work, we follow the second approach.